Ghasak/PracticalMachineLeanring/Projectfiles/README_P41.md

 ![](./output_images/P-2.png)

 ## - My Note
 Here will continue our Machine-Learning Class that we we have already developed in the past.
-The programs here support Machine Learning with several methods such as:
+Mean-Shift algorithm will be developed from scratch, we have used the **band_width** or as we have refer to it here as **radius** to reflect the distance among the groups of being accepted.
 #

 ## Acknowledgments